Upcoming WECA meetings

 operators make contacts using the Aurora?

-earth's magnetic field lines, the ionization may be sufficient to
+spiraling down the earth's magnetic field lines, the ionization may be

-aurora, but the mechanism is a bit different and it is possible to have
+visual aurora, but the mechanism is a bit different and it is possible

 Click here to learn more.